Getting Ready for PCI Scope Wizard Self Service

 • Service Provider Tip: For Service Providers, it is important to know if you process more than, or less than, Three Hundred Thousand transactions per year (estimates are acceptable).

-• Example 1: If you store card information electronically in any application that you operate and manage, either on your own systems or in the cloud, whether encrypted or not, then you are storing cards electronically.
+• Example 1: If you store card information electronically in any application, systems or infrastructure that your business either directly manages or hosts then you are storing cards electronically.

 • Example 2: If you can retrieve or view the original stored card information, after electronically storing it in any application, whether it was stored encrypted or not, then you are storing cards electronically.

-• Example 3: If you accept card information electronically by email or fax, whether it was encrypted or not, then you are storing cards electronically.
+• Example 3: If you accept card information electronically by email or fax, whether it was encrypted or not, then you should also report this as storing cards electronically in your systems, and speak to a PCI QSA about the reporting requirements.

 Card Present (In-Person) Payments